ckeditor/ckeditor4/tests/core/editable/manual/insert.md

 @bender-tags: bug, 4.12.0, 2813
 @bender-ui: collapsed
-@bender-ckeditor-plugins: wysiwygarea, toolbar, undo, sourcearea
+@bender-ckeditor-plugins: wysiwygarea, toolbar, undo, sourcearea, list, table

-## For each insert button
+## For each insert button and for each element

 1. After each case use `reset editor` button.